Natan Sharansky: Published works

-Sharansky is the author of three books.
+Sharansky is the author of four books.
 The first is the autobiographical Fear No Evil, which dealt with his trial and imprisonment.
 The book was awarded the 1989 National Jewish Book Award for Biography.

 His second book, The Case for Democracy: The Power of Freedom to Overcome Tyranny and Terror was co-written with Ron Dermer.
 George W. Bush offered praise for the book:

 If you want a glimpse of how I think about foreign policy, read Natan Sharansky's book, The Case for Democracy. ...
 For government, particularly – for opinion makers, I would put it on your recommended reading list.
 It's short and it's good.
 This guy is a heroic figure, as you know.
 It's a great book.

-His book Defending Identity: Its Indispensable Role in Protecting Democracy, is a defense of the value of national and religious identity in building democracy.
+His third book Defending Identity: Its Indispensable Role in Protecting Democracy, is a defense of the value of national and religious identity in building democracy.

-Still another book Never Alone: Prison, Politics, and My People tells about his political activity and how his personal experience influenced it.
+His fourth book Never Alone: Prison, Politics, and My People tells about his political activity and how his personal experience influenced it.